archlinuxhardened/selinux/README.md

 Remember to build as a non-root user, and to keep a root logged-in console to install packages (especially for sudo/shadow/pam packages).

-* linux-selinux (support in Arch Official kernel on the way: https://bugs.archlinux.org/task/37578) can be built at any time. linux-hardened package provides SELinux.

 First, we build all packages from the SELinux userspace projet.
 They do not replace any official Arch Linux packages: